CPE-OAuth/servicestage-mobileapp-quickapp-example/doc/en/tutorial/Step6_RunOnHandset.md

 2. Quick App Preview is a runtime platform to run the quick app applications in handset.
 Download and install the platform APK from [https://www.quickapp.cn/docCenter/post/69](https://www.quickapp.cn/docCenter/post/69).
 Follow the image to find the latest APK download url.
 ![s7b](./imgs/s7b.png)

-   After copying the apk files to your handset, Click on the apk file install the apps.
+   After copying the apk files to your handset, Click on the apk files to install the apps.

 3. After Installation of platform and debugger, open the debugger on your phone.
 ![s7c](./imgs/s7c.jpg)